JesseXiong7/JesseXiong7.github.io/block1.md

 #Block 1 – Foundations of IT & Data Analytics
 ### First Semester

-Block 1 represents the start of my journey in the **IT–Data Analytics Specialist** program at CVTC.
+Block 1 represents the start of my journey in the **IT–Data Analytics** program at CVTC.
 During my first semester, I completed **Intro to Computers & Programming (10-152-118)** and **Database 1 (10-152-132)**.
 These two courses gave me a strong technical foundation in computer logic, programming basics, and relational database design—skills that continue to guide every analytics project I build.